Lakshay-2024/Digital_VLSI_RISC_Tapeout/Day_1/readme.md

-# Inception of open-source EDA, OpenLANE and Sky130 PDK
+# Physical Design Flow and Synthesis of RISCV core

 ## Theory